breadcrumbs--red-border

 Competencies

-Specific competencies include but are not limited to the following.
+Specific responsibilities include, but are not limited to, the following.

 • Proven communication and interpersonal skills in the provision of administrative services with health professionals and consumers including the capacity to manage when a stressful/emergencies emerge.